pbalu-code/gerritlib/README.rst

 README
 ======

+This is a fork of the original gerritlib repo: https://opendev.org/opendev/gerritlib

+Added new features:

+- Create project options: parent, owner option.

 Gerritlib is a Python library for interacting with Gerrit_.
 It aims to provide a more conventionally pythonic way of managing a Gerrit instance.